 The best ferry company is SeaLink, which has ferries operating roughly every hour from Townsville to Nelly Bay ferry terminal on Magnetic Island.

 The cheapest SeaLink ticket can be booked online in advance on GetYourGuide, which gives you a scannable QR code to use on your phone when you board.
+The cost for the return trip to Magnetic Island on SeaLink is $40.50 per adult with some concession options available.

-Top 12 Things to do on Magnetic Island
+Best Things to Do on Magnetic Island

-That's because this particular tour is one of the best island tours I've ever been on.
-It's run by a local guide who knows every inch of Magnetic Island like the back of his hand.
+It's run by a local guide who will show you the best underwater snorkeling spots on Magnetic Island’s fringing reefs as well as scenic secluded bays to explore and relax.
 This tour is one of the highest-rated in Queensland and has a Badge of Excellence on Tripadvisor.

 3. Kayak and Jet Ski in Horseshoe Bay

 Horseshoe Bay is located on the northern end of Magnetic Island.
 It's the home to several cruising sailors who live on their boats, either anchored or moored in Horseshoe Bay.
+We met many funny and unique characters here, who should some some beautiful scenic covers around the bays in the kayak.

 4. Walk to Balding and Radical Bay